-The COVID-19 outbreak has made it impossible to run in-person participatory workshops, which is challenging for those who use workshops to engage with different groups and run co-design activities, such as design researcher.
+The COVID-19 outbreak has made it difficult to run in-person participatory workshops, which is challenging for those who use workshops to engage with different groups and run co-design activities, such as design researchers.
 This challenge is affecting many others, including a national education charity I have been working with as part of my PhD research.
-The charity supports interactions between school pupils and relatable school alumni in state schools across the UK, enabling vital career guidance, support and mentoring.
+The charity supports interactions between school pupils and relatable school alumni (friendly former-students, who want to support current students) in state schools across the UK, enabling vital career guidance, support and mentoring.

 The current necessity to take workshops online has prompted me to share a few thoughts.
 I base this on my experience of co-facilitating two online workshops for design research with very different participants, all of which I did not have the opportunity to meet in-person before the workshop.
 I have also participated in a couple of training courses for facilitating online workshops, including a fantastic workshop on engaging community groups, facilitated by Eden Project Communities on Moving Community Activity Online.

 Design Research Workshops

 Workshop 1 – Collaborative workshop for the Interfaces Conference for PhD researchers funded through the AHRC.